Resilience and recovery in adult survivors of childhood maltreatment

 Theme leader: Monique Pfaltz

 Childhood maltreatment (abuse and neglect) has long-term effects on mental and physical health.
-It furthermore negatively impacts social functioning, which, in turn, is closely linked to health and well-being.
-Projects under this topic will assess individuals with and without childhood maltreatment to inform us on emotional, cognitive, behavioral and physiological developmental processes across the lifespan.
-It will also assess mechanisms that underlie healthy (e.g. satisfying close relationships) and impaired social functioning (e.g. difficulties with setting boundaries, regulating closeness and distance, or processing interpersonal signals).
-Findings shall provide a basis for the development of interventions improving social functioning and thus health and well-being of those affected by childhood maltreatment.
+It also negatively impacts social functioning, which, in turn, is closely linked to health and well-being.
+Projects under this topic will mainly use experimental methods to assess cognitive, behavioral, physiological and emotional aspects of social functioning and interpersonal interactions.
+The aim of these projects is to identify factors that underlie healthy (e.g. satisfying close relationships) and impaired social functioning (e.g. difficulties with setting boundaries, regulating closeness and distance, or processing and interpreting non-verbal interpersonal signals like facial expressions) in those affected by childhood maltreatment.
+Findings shall provide a basis for the development of interventions improving social functioning and thus health and well-being.

 1. CROSS-ER: Cross cultural Emotion Recognition in traumatized individuals across the life span.
 Read more here.